 Honorable Mention to Kentucky natives who helped the Yankees win the World Series: Don Gullett of South Shore (1977), Brian Doyle of Glasgow (1978), and Chris Turner of Bowling Green (2000).

-10. Jim Bunning of Southgate, across the Ohio River from Cincinnati.
+10. Jim Bunning of the Cincinnati suburb of Southgate.
 While the Republican, who died last week, had a record in both houses of Congress that leaves a lot to be desired, he was only the 2nd pitcher to win 100 games in both Leagues, and only the 2nd to pitch no-hitters in both Leagues, including a perfect game.
 (In each case, the 1st was Cy Young.)

 He was a 9-time All-Star, 7 times with the Detroit Tigers and 2 with the Philadelphia Phillies.
 Had there been separate Cy Young Awards for each League in 1964, he probably would have won it.
 He won the 1st game at Veterans Stadium in 1971.
 He was elected to the Baseball Hall of Fame, and the Phillies retired his Number 14 and elected him to the Philadelphia Baseball Wall of Fame.

-9. Harold "Pee Wee" Reese of Ekron.
+9. Harold "Pee Wee" Reese of the Louisville suburb of Ekron.
 He was 5-foot-10, so it wasn't a lack of height that got him his nickname.
 Rather, as a boy, he was a marbles champion, and marbles were often called "pee wees."

 A Dodger from 1940 to 1958, including the 1st year in Los Angeles, he was Brooklyn's Captain from 1950 onward.
 He played shortstop on Pennant winners in 1941, '47, '49, '52, '53, '55 and '56.
 When the Dodgers finally won the World Series in 1955, it was fitting that the last out was a grounder to him.
 He was a 10-time All-Star, is in the Baseball Hall of Fame, and the Dodgers retired his Number 1.